 Don’t use too much stencil stuff!

 Since it’s silicone and it doesn’t have pores like real skin, it can take a bit longer for the stencil stuff to get tacky.
 Make it easier on yourself and don’t use too much!
 Your stencil paper will just slide right off otherwise.
+You can also eave your blueprint to dry overnight.

 Practice on fruit